MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-record-job-usage.md

 9. On the **Job Planning Lines** page, review the recorded usage by observing the **Quantity**, **Remaining Quantity**, and **Qty.
 To Transfer to Journal** fields.
 10. Repeat steps 3 through 8 to record additional usage.

-## <a name="to-create-job-journal-lines-manually"></a>To create job journal lines manually
+## To create job journal lines manually

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job Journals**, and then choose the related link.
 2. In the **Batch Name** field, choose a relevant job journal batch.
 3. On a new line, enter document number, job number, job task number, type, and the quantity of the type being consumed.
 4. When the job journal lines are complete, choose the **Post** action.

-## <a name="to-view-job-usage-estimates-and-post-updates"></a>To view job usage estimates and post updates
+## To view job usage estimates and post updates

 You can view job usage up to the completion of a project in one step.
 To do so, you use the **Job Calc.
 Remaining Usage** batch job for all the tasks up to and including the end of a job.

 This lets you track and compare your original estimates against actual results and make modifications or new entries as needed.
 For example, you may have estimated that a job required 10 hours, and to date, it has taken 15 hours.
 You can add the extra five hours to the existing journal line or create a new journal line to report these five hours as overtime, which is another work type.
 The appropriate cost and price are calculated, and you can then post to the journal.

 > [!NOTE]
 > Item entries create item ledger entries and reduce the inventory quantity.
 The **Post Inventory Cost to G/L** batch job transfers the cost from inventory to the general ledger.
 Resource entries create resource ledger entries.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job Journals**, and then choose the related link.
 2. Select a relevant job journal, and then choose the **Calc.
 Remaining Usage** action.